-Research has shown that mental health issues, such as anxiety and depression, can take a toll on not only a person's psychological and emotional health but also their physical health.
+Research has shown that mental health issues, such as anxiety and depression, can take a toll not only on a person's psychological and emotional health but also on their physical health.
 In addition to the mental health challenges, mental health issues are often accompanied by frustration, despair, hopelessness, anxiety, unhappiness, and elevated levels of stress.
 The longer a person struggles with mental health issues, the longer the body is adversely affected.
 That’s the bad news.

 The good news is that those who overcome their mental health issues not only improve their mental and emotional health, they can also improve their physical health.